 8. "Barbed Wire Halo" - Aaron Watson

-Watson wrote this song about four different men in his life that played the role of his grandfather: Grandad, Paw-Paw, John Pop and Mr. Pete.
-With samples from “Amazing Grace” and “Swing Low, Sweet Chariot,” this song is deeply founded in its religious roots.
-Watson also may or may not owe a credit to Randy Travis’ “He Walked on Water.”
+Aaron Watson wrote this song about four different men in his life that played the role of his grandfather: Grandad, Paw-Paw, John Pop and Mr. Pete.
+With samples from "Amazing Grace" and "Swing Low, Sweet Chariot," this song is deeply founded in its religious roots.
+Watson also may or may not owe credit to Travis' "He Walked on Water."

 7. "Granddaddy's Song" - Kyle Bennett Band